facebook/zstd/zstd_frame_format.md

 windowAdd = (windowBase / 8) * Mantissa;
 windowSize = windowBase + windowAdd;
 ```
+The minimum window size is 1 KB.
+The maximum value is (15*(2^38))-1 bytes, which is almost 1.875 TB.

 `WD` byte is optional.
 It's not present in `single segment` mode.
+In which case, the maximum back-reference distance is the content size itself, which can be any value from 1 to 2^64-1 bytes (16 EB).

-In order to preserve decoder from unreasonable memory requirement,
+In order to preserve decoder from unreasonable memory requirements,
 a decoder can refuse a compressed frame
 which requests a memory size beyond decoder's authorized range.

+For better interoperability, decoders are recommended to be compatible with window sizes up to 8 MB.
+Encoders are recommended to not request more than 8 MB.
+It's just a recommendation, decoders are free to accept or refuse larger or lower values.

 __Frame Content Size__